chriswyatt/znake/README.md

 * Title screen

 ## Known issues
-* Timing is jerky, especially when the snake eats food
 * Food placement is not particularly random, and due to a quirk in the design, food tends to be placed close to the snake
 * ZX Spectrum eventually resets if left unattended (with the game continually restarting)
+* Food placement algorithm is slow, which can cause the game to momentarily freeze, and also controls become unresponsive

 ## License
 See LICENSE